SoniEx2/MDXML/README.md

 Spaces
 ------

-As with markdown, leading and trailing spaces are ignored except in a few specific situations.
+As with markdown, leading and trailing spaces are ignored (stripped) except in a few specific situations: (Note: the following examples are for clarification only.
+Their rules are described in the rest of this document.)

     #something